-Together with with a group of selected international scholars the ETT will meet at the Pontifical Academy in Rome 15 - 16 November 2021.
-It is our aim to trigger a lively discussion about what effects the pandemic has had so far on the ethical challenges of Engineering Life and which steps in light of this unusual situation have to be taken next by the sciences.
-The two day meeting includes a free webinar "Ethical Challenges of Engineering Life Following the Global Pandemic" on November 16 and will conclude with the re-launch of our International Conference Ethics of Engineering Life (ICEEL) to be held in Rome in 2022.
+Together with with a group of selected international scholars the ETT has met at the Pontifical Academy in Rome 15 - 16 November 2021.
+Our aim was to trigger a lively discussion about what effects the pandemic has had so far on the ethical challenges of Engineering Life and which steps in light of this unusual situation have to be taken next by the sciences.
+The two day meeting included a free webinar "Ethical Challenges of Engineering Life Following the Global Pandemic" on November 16 and concluded with the re-launch of our International Conference Ethics of Engineering Life (ICEEL) to be held in Rome in 2022.

 24 February 2021: Ethics Think Tank partners Pontifical Academy for Life, Rome and Bambino Gesù Children's Hospital, Rome, and NCCR MSE in Basel teamed up to organise an online ethics seminar for our NCCR MSE members.